15 Best Things to Do in Orange (Top Attractions)

 Ophir Goldfields

-To learn more about the fascinating history of Ophir and the gold mining that took place there, make your way to the Ophir Reserve Campground on Lower Lewis Ponds Road (see map location).
+To learn more about the fascinating history of Ophir and the gold mining that took place there, make your way to the Ophir Reserve Campground on Lower Lewis Ponds Road (see map).

 Various information boards at the camping ground explain more about the area and how to find some of the shafts and tunnels from the past.